samswain2/samswain2/README.md

 # Samuel M. Swain

 Welcome to my GitHub!
-I'm Samuel, a data scientist in training with a passion for machine learning, cloud computing, and IoT solutions.
+I'm Sam, a data scientist in training with a passion for machine learning, cloud computing, and IoT solutions.
 Currently, I'm completing my Master of Science in Machine Learning and Data Science at Northwestern University.

 ## Projects